-Like any business owner, you care about growing your business while protecting your customers confidential information.
-PCI is a security standard for organizations that handle branded credits cards designed to protect them from major card schemes and safeguards your customer’s private data.
-No, you aren’t legally required to meet PCI compliance.
-But, with the number of data breaches in the U.S. jumping 29 percent in the first half of 2017, it’s critical that you protect yourself and your customers by meeting the standards.
+Like any business owner, you care about growing your business while protecting your customers’ confidential information.
+PCI DSS (Payment Card Industry Data Security Standard) is a security standard for organizations that handles branded credits cards and is designed to protect them from major card schemes while safeguarding your customers’ private data.
+You aren’t legally required to meet PCI compliance, but with the number of data breaches in the U.S. jumping 29 percent in the first half of 2017, it’s critical that you protect yourself and your customers by meeting these standards.

-Many business owners are unsure of how to become PCI compliant, but often feel too intimidated to start.
-Becoming PCI compliant doesn’t need to be painful, just follow these four steps:
+Many business owners are unsure of how to become PCI compliant, and often feel too intimidated to start.
+Becoming PCI compliant doesn’t need to be painful; just follow these four steps:

 - Determine Your Compliance Level